Russia bans Western investors from selling banking, key energy stakes

 TAKING THE HIT

-The ban covers almost all big financial and energy projects where foreign investors still have stakes, including the Sakhalin-1 and 2 oil and gas projects.
+The ban covers almost all big financial and energy projects where foreign investors still have stakes, including the Sakhalin-1 oil and gas project.

 Separately, a government decree signed on Aug.
 2 gave foreign investors at the Sakhalin-2 liquefied natural gas (LNG) project - Royal Dutch Shell and Japanese trading houses Mitsui & Co and Mitsubishi Corp - a month to claim their stakes in a new entity which will replace the existing project.